kpartal1/drbg/drbgtestvectors/drbgvectors_no_reseed/Readme.txt

 1. The response (.rsp) files contain properly formatted CAVS response files.

 2. The intermediate value (.txt) files for the tests contain intermediate values.
-The DRBG tests consist of the following five operations:
+The DRBG tests consist of the following four operations:
    i.
 Instantiate
    ii.
-Reseed
+Generate Random Bits
    iii.
 Generate Random Bits
    iv.
-Generate Random Bits
-   v.
 Uninstantiate
-   The response files contain all inputs for Instantiate, Reseed and both calls to Generate and the Random Bits (i.e., ReturnedBits) returned from the second call to Generate.
-The intermediate value (.txt) files also show the value of the working state after each call to Instantiate, Reseed and Generate.
+   The response files contain all inputs for Instantiate and both calls to Generate and the Random Bits (i.e., ReturnedBits) returned from the second call to Generate.
+The intermediate value (.txt) files also show the value of the working state after each call to Instantiate and Generate.
    These values are indented by one tab space and are preceded by a line indicating the DRBG function just performed:
    ** INSTANTIATE,
-   ** RESEED,
    ** GENERATE (FIRST CALL)
    or ** GENERATE (SECOND CALL).